benwerd/technology-assessment/Rubric.md

 ### Mitigations and Contingencies

-For the top 3-5 risks as ordered by risk factor, write bullet points for how your organization could reduce the impact (i.e., what preventitive steps could be taken?) and what your organization would need to do if it *did* happen.
+For the top 3-5 risks as ordered by risk factor, write bullet points for how your organization could reduce the impact (i.e., what preventative steps could be taken?) and what your organization would need to do if it *did* happen.

 ## Go / No-Go